Gradual Capacity Growth for Sparse Network Discovery: Method

-which we term it the \emph{Path Weight Magnitude Product} (PWMP) score.
-The PWMP score is cheaper to compute for all potential connections at once, and it also has a clear interpretation: it measures the contribution to total weight magnitude product gained by adding per unit of weight to the connection $(i,j)$.
+We term this the \emph{Path Weight Magnitude Product} (PWMP) score, which is a heuristic growth signal motivated by NTK and path-kernel analysis.
+PWMP serves as a computationally tractable proxy for prioritizing edges that participate in many high-magnitude paths.

 \paragraph{Avoid Bottlenecks for Better Generalization} While maximizing path kernel trace can speed up convergence, it does not guarantee good generalization.
-Prior work~\citep{patil2021phew} shows that sparse networks that maximize trace under a fixed density tend to collapse into narrow hidden layers, or bottlenecks.
+Prior work~\cite{patil2021phew} shows that sparse networks that maximize trace under a fixed density tend to collapse into narrow hidden layers, or bottlenecks.
 Such bottlenecks restrict the diversity of input-output paths and lead to worse generalization compared to broader, more evenly distributed structures.

 Layer width alone does not capture bottlenecks, since connections can concentrate on a few nodes.
-We use the $\tau$-core measure~\citep{batta2021weighted} to quantify concentration.
-The idea is to measure how concentrated the network's paths are.
-For each node $v$, we define its path centrality as the total weight magnitude product of all paths that pass through it:

-The weighted $\tau$-core is then the smallest set of nodes that together account for at least a fraction $\tau$ (e.g., 90\%) of the total path centrality.
-A small $\tau$-core indicates that only a few nodes dominate the flow of information — a bottleneck — whereas a larger $\tau$-core reflects more balanced path distribution.
+To quantify bottlenecks, we use the weighted $\tau$-core~\cite{batta2021weighted}, defined as the smallest set of nodes accounting for at least a fraction $\tau$ of total path centrality.
+A small $\tau$-core indicates that paths concentrate through few nodes, while a larger $\tau$-core reflects more balanced path diversity.

-\paragraph{Algorithm: PWMP-biased Random Growth (PWMPR)} Based on the above insights, we propose a probabilistic growth algorithm, which we call PWMP-biased random growth (PWMPR).
+\paragraph{Algorithm: PathGrow} Based on the above insights, we propose a probabilistic growth algorithm, which we call PathGrow.
 As illustrated in Figure~\ref{fig:pwmp_growth}, we first compute the PWMP score $S(i,j)$ for every potential connection $(i,j)$, and then sample new connections to add with probability proportional to $S(i,j)$.
-PWMPR avoids bottlenecks by sampling edges in proportion to PWMP, balancing convergence speed with structural diversity.
+By biasing growth toward high-PWMP edges while retaining randomness, PathGrow balances rapid convergence with structural diversity and mitigates bottlenecks.